 - View On Suffering

 I enlisted in the Air Force during Career Days my senior year of high school.
 I felt that the Air Force mission was more sophisticated than the army’s, utilizing a lot of high tech equipment, and better suited my desire to become a pilot.
 I had no interest in serving aboard a navy ship, because I had heard too many stories told by my uncles about riding out typhoons in a metal can tossed aimlessly from wave to wave, and other Navy wartime stories of being “in a tin can.”

-Since active duty military service did not work out for me, I spent the next thirty years or so serving in civilian volunteer organizations such as Jaycees, Civil Defense Shelter Management, Civil Defense Police, Danville Auxiliary Police, Civil Air Patrol, Missouri Militia, Lions Club, and Indiana Guard Reserve.
-I finally retired from the Guard Reserve with the grade of Colonel, serving as Indiana Operations Director, on the Commanding General’s Staff, and had been inducted into the International Lions Clubs .
+Since active duty military service did not work out for me, I spent the next thirty years or so serving in civilian volunteer organizations such as Jaycees, Civil Defense Shelter Management, Civil Defense Police, Danville Auxiliary Police, Civil Air Patrol, Missouri Guard Reserve, Lions Club, and Indiana Guard Reserve.
+I finally retired from the Guard Reserve with the grade of Colonel, serving as Indiana Operations Director, on the Commanding General’s Staff, and had been awarded an International Lions Clubs Melvin Jones Fellowship.

 Shortly thereafter I was inducted to the U.S. Order of St George, which was an incorporated Kansas City based society designed to recognize and honor persons who achieved a level of personal integrity above the norm, while consistently giving of their time and talents to serve the public good over their lifetimes.

 The Chancellor was Nicholas J Knutz, former Commanding General of the United States Civil Air Patrol, Official Auxiliary of the Air Force, and Vice Chancellor was Herbert W Watchinski, Jr., formerly Chief of Staff of the Missouri Defense Force, and a former Missouri Highway Patrolman, and a veteran of the U.S. Army.